Uberi/speech_recognition/README.rst

 For convenience, all the official distributions of SpeechRecognition already include a copy of the necessary copyright notices and licenses.
 In your project, you can simply **say that licensing information for SpeechRecognition can be found within the SpeechRecognition README, and make sure SpeechRecognition is visible to users if they wish to see it**.

-SpeechRecognition distributes source code, binaries, and language files from `CMU Sphinx <http://cmusphinx.sourceforge.net/>`__.
+SpeechRecognition distributes language files from `CMU Sphinx <http://cmusphinx.sourceforge.net/>`__.
 These files are BSD-licensed and redistributable as long as copyright notices are correctly retained.
-See ``speech_recognition/pocketsphinx-data/*/LICENSE*.txt`` and ``third-party/LICENSE-Sphinx.txt`` for license details for individual parts.
+See ``speech_recognition/pocketsphinx-data/*/LICENSE*.txt`` for license details for individual parts.

 SpeechRecognition distributes binaries from `FLAC <https://xiph.org/flac/>`__ - ``speech_recognition/flac-win32.exe``, ``speech_recognition/flac-linux-x86``, and ``speech_recognition/flac-mac``.
 These files are GPLv2-licensed and redistributable, as long as the terms of the GPL are satisfied.
 The FLAC binaries are an `aggregate <https://www.gnu.org/licenses/gpl-faq.html#MereAggregation>`__ of `separate programs <https://www.gnu.org/licenses/gpl-faq.html#NFUseGPLPlugins>`__, so these GPL restrictions do not apply to the library or your programs that use the library, only to FLAC itself.
 See ``LICENSE-FLAC.txt`` for license details.